shellscape/Snarf/README.md

 - Mounts now list files and directories.
 - Mounts can't cd into subdirectories for some reason.
 Still looking into this one.
-- File handles and mounts are now cached in file.
+- File handles and mounts are now cached in file, server can be restarted without creating mount problems.
+- Opening files on the client works.
+- Saving on the client system doesn't work.

 11/16/2012